suneb/mastodon-traefik-docker/readme.md

 This configuration will be written to .env.production Save configuration?
 Yes

+Prepare the database now?
+Yes
+Running `RAILS_ENV=production rails db:setup` ...

+Database 'postgres' already exists
+Done!

+All done!
+You can now power on the Mastodon server 🐘 Do you want to create an admin user straight away?
+No
 ```
 You can review the settings by opening `.env.production` with nano.
 Hopefully we're all set, let's start docker:
 ```